DarkWiiPlayer/restia/readme.md

 Restia is a library that aims to make developing web-applications in Lua easier.

-It differs in frameworks like Lapis or Rails in that it is less opinionated and does not provide any inversion of control; the user still decides when to call restia and when not to, allowing for easier integration into existing systems.
+It differs from frameworks like Lapis or Rails in that it is less opinionated and does not provide any inversion of control;
+the user still decides when to call restia and when not to, allowing for easier integration into existing systems.

 Work in Progress
 --------------------------------------------------------------------------------